Best Accounting Software for Farmers - Quickbooks Review

 If we’ve heard farmers tell us one thing that they wish their accounting tool does, it’s categorizing the individual expenses of the farmer’s receipt.
 Quickbooks has the farmer do this manually, but if they could digitally parse and categorize these line items for the farmer, that would be a major upgrade.

-Not designed for farmers
+Not Designed for Farmers

 Producers will need to build their own expense categories into Quickbooks; pre-made categorization system, which can be frustrating for a farmer who isn’t familiar with the farm’s Schedule F tax form categories.
 To better appeal to farmer users, Quickbooks should include a template - ideally one that mirrors the farmer’s tax form - that farmers can use to pre-fill the categories they’ll use to label their expenses.